-Note: The Lustre file system should start up before the compute nodes, and compute nodes should be shut down before shutting down the Lustre file system.
+Note: The Lustre file system should start up before the compute nodes, and compute node Lustre clients should be unmounted before shutting down the Lustre file system.

-Note: If you run more than one boot image, execute the xtcli update or xtcli show command to display the cpio image you are booting.
+Note: If you run more than one boot image, you can check which image you are set up to boot with the xtcli boot_cfg show or xtcli part_cfg show pN commands.
+To change which image you are booting, see Updating Boot Configuration on page 186.